Housing Bond Referendum

-In the early days, DCLT was invited to renovate housing on the 700 South block of Buchanan Blvd with a neighborhood march to “take back the streets.”
+In the early days, DCLT was invited to renovate housing on the 700 South block of Buchanan Blvd.

 The initial house was donated to DCLT.
 The other four houses were subsequently purchased and renovated by DCLT at different times in an effort to target our impact on the street.
 Most houses were duplexes that were converted to single-family housing units and sold to first-time homebuyers using the land trust model.

-- 1992 City of Durham as a HUD Entitlement City
+City of Durham established as a HUD Entitlement City.

 Creation of the West End Collaborative.
-This initiative funded by Duke University and the Quality of Life Initiative, land-banked over 100 parcels of land in Durham West End neighborhood for future development by partners – Self-Help, DCLT, and Habitat for Humanity.
+This initiative, funded by Duke University and the Quality of Life Initiative, land banked over 100 parcels of land in the Durham West End neighborhood for future development by partners – Self-Help, DCLT, and Habitat for Humanity